andli/pymkm/README.md

 ## 👩‍💻 CLI

 Some functions have command line support, see `python pymkm.py --help` for more info.
-Note that the `--cached` argument is required to set to be able to use CLI variant of pymkm.
+Note that the `--cached` or `--no-cached` argument is required to set to be able to use CLI variant of pymkm.

-#### Example 1
+### Example 1

-`python pymkm.py --update_stock --partial 500 --cache True`
+`python pymkm.py --update_stock --partial 500 --cached`

 _This updates the stock, 500 articles each time, using the local cache of the stock if available._

-#### Example 2
+### Example 2

-`python pymkm.py --price_check_wantslist fancycards --cache True`
+`python pymkm.py --price_check_wantslist fancycards --no-cached`

-_This dumps price data for all the cards in the wantslist "fancycards" to a .csv file, using the local cache of the wantslists if available._
+_This dumps price data for all the cards in the wantslist "fancycards" to a .csv file, not using the local cache of the wantslists._

 ## 📄 CSV importing